igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 Since network operators are commonly assigned at least /48 IPv6 address prefixes, the operators frequently find opportunities to devise addressing schemes that assign operational semantics to less significant bit ranges.

+This document extends the traditional address/prefix-length textual representation to allow an interoperable represenation of groups of IPv6 addresses sharing bit patterns that are not prefixes.
+Devices supporting the extended textual representation will allow operators to implement policies based on such non-prefix address groups.

 To implement policies based on bits in IPv6 addresses, the operators need a way to configure their equipment.
 This RFC describes a textual representation of addresses sharing bit patterns that are not prefixes.
 Once an interoperable notation is